Japan in November: photography to inspire your wanderlust

 Visiting Japan is like hopping on a rollercoaster of amazing and unique experiences.
-It doesn’t matter if you visit Japan in November during the height of Autumn foliage, or in April when the sakura blooms.
+It doesn’t matter if you visit Japan in November during the height of Autumn foliage, or in April when the sakura blooms – the Cherry Blossom season.

-Here comes a selection of our own photos from when we visited Japan in November.
-The pictures are arranged in the same chronological order as our 10 day Japan itinerary.
+Here is a selection of our favourite photos from when we visited Japan in November.
 Perhaps they’ll ignite your wanderlust and make you want to plan a trip to the Land of Rising Sun.

 First places to visit in Japan in November – Hiroshima and Miyajima

-Visiting the tiny island of Miyajima situated just a stone’s throw away from Hiroshima is a perfect way to start a trip around Japan.
+The morning of our first real day in Japan we went to Miyajima.
+Visiting the tiny island of Miyajima situated just a stone’s throw away from Hiroshima is a perfect way to start a trip around Japan in November.

-Miyajima is famous for its Itsukushima shrine and the shrine’s floating torii gate.
+Miyajima is famous for its Itsukushima shrine and the Shrine’s floating torii gate.
+If you’d like to see the shrine illuminated, though, then leave Miyajima for the evening and explore Hiroshima in the morning.

 Miyajima is a romantic and dreamy place.